Leslie Van Houten Was A 19-Year-Old Homecoming Queen — Then She Met Charles Manson

 Leno LaBianca was lying in the living room on his back, with a pillow over his face.
 An object was sticking out of his stomach.
 They left the house immediately and ran to a neighbor’s house to call the police.

-CBS NewsLeno LaBianca and Rosemary LaBianca
+CBS NewsLeno LaBianca and Rosemary LaBianca.

-In a later parole hearing, Van Houten explained that Charles “Tex” Watson and Manson himself broke into the house and tied the married couple up.
+In a later parole hearing, Leslie Van Houten explained that Charles “Tex” Watson and Manson himself broke into the house and tied the married couple up.

 “[Tex] told Pat [Patricia Krenwinkel] and I to go into the kitchen and get knives, and we took Mrs. LaBianca into the bedroom and put a pillowcase over her head,” she said.
 “I wrapped the lamp cord around her head to hold the pillowcase on her head.
 I went to hold her down.”